Florence Bravo: Death of Charles Bravo

 Charles died less than five months after marrying Florence.
 On 18 April 1876, he and Florence went into town together, briefly quarrelling when their carriage passed Orwell Lodge.
 They stopped at the bank and at the jewellers on Bond Street before going their separate ways.
 Florence went shopping on Haymarket and bought hair lotion and premium tobacco for Charles as a "peace offering."
-Charles went to the Turkish bath at 76 Jermyn Street and met Florence's uncle, James Orr, for lunch at St James's Hall.
+Charles went to the London Hammam, the Victorian Turkish baths at 76 Jermyn Street, and met Florence's uncle, James Orr, for lunch at St James's Hall.

 Florence was resting in the morning room when Charles returned to the Priory.
 He decided to go riding, ignoring the groom's warning not to take any of the horses out since they had already exercised that day.
 The horse then bolted for four miles, taking Charles on a long and unpleasant ride.
 When he returned, Charles was stiff and exhausted.
 According to the butler, Frederick Rowe, Charles was "in great pain" and looked "exceedingly pale"; Florence said she had to help him to his feet when his bath was ready.

 At dinner, Charles was extremely irritable toward both Florence and Cox, complaining that he was sore from the horse ride and that a previous toothache had returned.
 During the meal, Charles was angered to receive a letter from Joseph Bravo criticising him for playing the stock market; his stepfather had opened a letter from Charles' stockbroker showing that he had sold shares at a loss.
 Before going to bed, Charles went into Florence's bedroom to scold her in French for drinking too much that day, as she had since the miscarriage; she had had champagne at lunch, a bottle of sherry at dinner and had asked for two glasses of wine upstairs.